Opportunities for Students of German

 https://www.humboldt-foundation.de/web/german-chancellor-fellowship.html 🔗 (Alexander von Humboldt Foundation webpage)

 Please check the Graduate Fellowships webpage for more opportunities: https://www.bates.edu/fellowships/the-fellowships/

 IES Abroad Berlin Internships (for students with two or more semesters of German):

-An IES Internship in Berlin develops professional skills and ability to communicate across cultures, and provides substantive work experience.
+An IES Internship in Berlin develops professional skills and the ability to communicate across cultures and provides substantive work experience.
 It guarantees an unpaid placement at a local business or organization (at least 25 hours per week).
-It includes a 3- or 6- credit academic internship seminar with other IES interns, where students gain context for internship placement by examining cultural issues in the workplace.
+It includes a 3- or 6- credit academic internship seminar with other IES interns, where students gain context for the internship placement by examining cultural issues in the workplace.

-The Cultural Vistas Internship Program in Germany (for sophomores and juniors, with 4 or more semesters of German):
+The Cultural Vistas Internship Program in Germany (for sophomores and juniors, with four or more semesters of German):